eshanks16/katacoda-scenarios-1/troubleshooting/step2.md

 Now that you've identified the issue it's time fo fix it.
 Delete the failed pod.
 `kubectl delete pod kuard`{{execute}}

 Modify the Kubernetes manifest used to deploy this pod.
-The file is named kuard-1.yaml.
+The file is named `kuard-1.yaml`.

-Replace the image `gcr.io/kuar-demo/kuard-amd64` with `gcr.io/kuar-demo/kuard-amd64:blue` and save the file.
+Replace the image entry `gcr.io/kuar-demo/kuard-amd64` with `gcr.io/kuar-demo/kuard-amd64:blue` and save the file.

 Deploy the new pod with the corrected image by running:
 `kubectl apply -f kuard-1.yaml`{{execute}}

->Note: The corrected image answer file is found in the `kuard-1-answer.yaml`
+>Note: The corrected image answer file is found in the `kuard-1-answer.yaml` if
+>you need more information.

+Run `kubectl get pods`{{execute}} again and see if the pod starts up.
+It might take a few seconds for the container image to load, so you can run this command multiple times.